rusty-raven/bigspring/content/english/faq/_index.md

 title: Frequently Asked Questions
 ---
 {{< faq "How do I provide data for analysis?" >}}
 To use the dashboard select 'CSV File Upload' function just above the dashboard application on the Dashboard page.
+Steps to [get started](getstarted) provides additional detail to help with data format questions.

 A template file with the data format expected by the dashboard is available for [download](files/MYPORTFOLIO.zip).
 Edit the template with your data and uploaded via the CSV File Upload function.

-The format of the tickers in the file for upload can be cross-referenced with [Yahoo Finance](https://finance.yahoo.com).
-After uploading your .csv, the dashboard will update using the data provided in the .csv file.

 {{</ faq >}}